AI slop: In music

+In August 2025, "Aprimi il culo", an AI-generated song by the Italian music project Cantoscena, reached number one on Spotify's Viral 50 Italia chart.
+A later study of the project noted divergent responses to AI disclosure, ranging from dismissive judgments about creative labor and artistic value associated with the label “AI slop” to increased interest among other listeners in the music’s treatment of nostalgia and misinformation.

-AI has also been used to impersonate established musicians, and release music on major streaming services under their name without their knowledge, presumably to make money from streaming royalties.
-In particular, in August 2025, a number of Americana and folk-rock musicians including Jeff Tweedy, Father John Misty, and Blaze Foley (who died in 1989) were impersonated, as well as some established US Christian musicians and metalcore bands.
-The fake releases all had similar AI-generated cover art, and were credited to the same three record labels.
+AI has also been used to impersonate established musicians and release music on major streaming services under their name without their knowledge, presumably to make money from streaming royalties.
+In particular, in August 2025, a number of Americana and folk-rock musicians, including Jeff Tweedy, Father John Misty, and Blaze Foley (who died in 1989) were impersonated, as well as some established US Christian musicians and metalcore bands.
+The fake releases all had similar AI-generated cover art and were credited to the same three record labels.
 Many listed "Zyan Maliq Mahardika" as a songwriter, indicating that the impersonation has a single source.
 Spotify removed the tracks, stating that they "violated our policy against impersonating another person or brand".

-Kanye West released an unexpected music video for the song “Bomb” from Vultures 2, featuring AI-generated versions of his daughters, North and Chicago West.
-The video shows the children racing through a desert in futuristic Cybertruck-like vehicles, with both providing vocals—North partly in Japanese and Chicago in a freestyle style.
-The release drew widespread debate, with many fans criticizing West’s increasing reliance on artificial intelligence and specifically referring to the project as “AI slop,” expressing discomfort with the use of AI replicas of his children.
-Rapper Yuno Miles also appears on the track, earning positive reactions that contrasted with other fans’ claims that West’s artistic quality has declined in recent years.

-In some cases, large volumes of AI-generated tracks have been uploaded with the aim of manipulating streaming platform royalties.
-For example, US musician Michael Smith was charged after using hundreds of thousands of AI-generated songs and bots to generate more than US$10 million in royalties.

-In November 2025, the AI-generated song "Walk My Walk" topped the Billboard's country digital song sales chart in the United States with a mere 3,000 sales.
+In November 2025, the AI-generated song "Walk My Walk" topped the Billboard's country digital song sales chart in the United States with 3,000 sales.
 The song is by AI artist Breaking Rust, who amassed over 4.5 million Spotify listeners on their songs.
 Promotion for "Walk My Walk" was accompanied by an AI slop video shared on Instagram depicting a cowboy walking into the sunset.
+In the same month, an AI-generated song named "We Are Charlie Kirk", made in tribute to the assassination of Charlie Kirk two months earlier, went viral on TikTok and ranked #1 on Spotify's viral songs chart.
+That month in the Netherlands, the AI-generated far-right anti-immigrant protest song "Wij zeggen nee, nee, nee, tegen een AZC" (We say no, no, no to an asylum shelter) peaked at No. 5 on the Dutch Single Top 100.